Application Release Automation & ARA Tools

 - Scale across the enterprise

-- Available as a secure enterprise service so that all teams can benefit from predictable, safe, automated deployments
+- Available as a secure enterprise service so all teams can benefit from predictable, safe, automated deployments

 - Includes reports to ease audit and compliance needs

 There are many ARA vendors and tools available.
 Some popular tools include:

 |Visual Studio Release Management||Microsoft|

 To learn more about these tools check out Gartner’s Magic Quadrant for Application Release Automation and the Forrester Wave for Continuous Delivery and Release Automation.

 Despite their feature rich capability set ARA tools have a critical gap – they don’t natively handle database releases.
 Application release automation tools have heavily focused on integrating with and orchestrating the tools that manage the verification, building, testing, packaging, and deployment of application code.
 However, the end user experience requires both the application and the database.
 This still leaves a gap in accelerating software releases (application code and database code) without bringing the same advancements to the database release process.
 This is where database release automation tools shine.
 They help fill the critical database gap so that delivery of the entire software stack can be accelerated and tracked.